yogan/advent-of-code/everybody-codes/README.md

 - [Python](2025/quest-14-python/ec.py)
 - cellular automaton simulation
 - part 3 required a loop detection, which I actually got right on the first try
-- grid rows are converted to binary for fast comparisons
-- could still be optimized by using a single number for the whole grid, not tuples of binary numbers, but this is fine
-- also no shortcuts making use of grid symmetry
-- run time is ~ 1.5 sec, so good enough
+- no big optimizations besides the loop, run time is ~ 1.5 sec, so good enough